your5e/5e-srd-markdown/dnd/51/obsidian_vault/traps/sphere_of_annihilation.md

 A successful DC 20 Intelligence (Arcana) check reveals that the mouth contains a _Sphere of Annihilation_ that can't be controlled or moved.
 It is otherwise identical to a normal _Sphere of Annihilation_.

 Some versions of the trap include an enchantment placed on the stone face, such that specified creatures feel an overwhelming urge to approach it and crawl inside its mouth.
-This effect is otherwise like the _sympathy_ aspect of the _Antipathy/Sympathy_ spell.
-A successful _Dispel Magic_ (DC 18) removes this enchantment.
+This effect is otherwise like the _sympathy_ aspect of the [[antipathy_sympathy|Antipathy/Sympathy]] spell.
+A successful [[dispel_magic|Dispel Magic]] (DC 18) removes this enchantment.